-How’s the Oakland Real Estate doing in May 2026 ?
+How’s the Oakland Real Estate market doing in May 2026 ?

 A San Francisco Chronicle reporter interviewed me for insights and reactions to reports that Oakland home values had decreased recently.
 As an East Bay real estate agent, what was I seeing?